What Does Asphalt Paving Cost in Oregon in 2026?

 1. Project Size and Accessibility

 Larger projects generally cost less per square foot because contractors can spread mobilization costs across more area.
-A 500-square-foot driveway might run $6-$7 per square foot, while a 5,000-square-foot parking lot could come in at $3-$4 per square foot.
+A small driveway typically runs higher per square foot than a large commercial project, though the total cost is naturally much higher for larger projects.

 Accessibility also matters.
 If your site requires equipment to navigate tight spaces, steep grades, or limited access points, labor costs increase.
 Rural properties outside the Willamette Valley corridor may see higher pricing due to transportation costs for materials and equipment.